Q. What are the advantages of single, outside-mounted seals versus that of single, inside-mounted seals?

 - Catastrophic leakage is usually avoided during seal failure.
 Leakage can be restricted by the stationary elements in the gland.

-- Inside seals are available in many materials
+- Inside seals are available in many materials and designs.

 - Environmental controls are easily included in the design.